nhsconnect/ITK-FHIR-Digital-Medicines/pages/explore/explore_attendance_details_ES.md

 This text section should be linked to the following FHIR Resources to provide the textual information in a coded format.

-- The Digital Medicines specification does not currently support coded consent details.
+- The Digital Medicines specification does not currently support coded attendance details.